 Set the port used for Keyer data, as above.
 Set the IP address for the Radio Keyer RigPi.
 Use the LAN IP (when at home) or the WAN IP (when away).
-When away you must also set up port forwarding for the Keyer data.
+When away you must also set up port forwarding on your home forwarding on your home router for the Keyer data.
 If using a bug or straight key, connect the key using the tip and sleeve of the PADDLE connector.